valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.

+Using tools like ChatGPT can help with understanding and processing large amounts of data.
+You can ask a question, and AI can provide a wealth of information and options.

+I appreciate that AI is a great tool for providing information efficiently, but it does have its limits.
+It can sometimes make mistakes or provide inaccurate information.
+That’s why it’s important to always verify the information and use critical thinking when relying on AI tools.
 ---

 ### 2. **Data Task: Sorting in Pivot Charts**